qad114/yobeboy/README.md

 ### Blargg CPU instruction tests:
 All individual tests pass except those using the SBC instruction (not sure why yet).
 The combined test doesn't work as STOP isn't implemented.
 ### Rendering:
 All 3 layers (BG, Window, Objects) are implemented.
 The positioning of the layers is sometimes wrong (e.g. in Super Mario Land, Mario travels on top of the pipe rather than under it).
-Per-scanline rendering is not implemented yet, which causes the HUD in Super Mario Land to scroll, among other issues.
+Scanline-based rendering is only implemented for the Background, and is currently buggy (i.e flickering in some games).
 ### MBCs:
-Only MBC1 is implemented, and not completely (the banking mode can't be changed).
+MBC1 is mostly implemented, and MBC3 is partially implemented (enough to run Pokemon Red/Blue).
 ### Games that are known to be working:
 - Dr. Mario (pill doesn't render correctly)
 - Kirby's Dream Land
 - Metroid 2
-- Pokemon Red (Japanese version which uses MBC1)
+- Pokemon Red
 - Tetris
 - Tetris DX
-- Wario Blast

 ## Screenshots
 Note: These may be outdated.